 A variety of sessions are held every evening at our music camp after the instructor concerts that target all levels of ability and/or pace of the tunes: slow, moderate and lively.
-There are also specialized sessions at various times for singers, harpists and even a “bodhran-friendly” session.
+There are also specialized sessions at various times for singers, harpists and even a “bodhran-friendly” and dance session.
 We also have “PLAY ALONG SESSIONS” sessions Friday through Sunday nights featuring our instructors immediately after the Instructor Concerts each evening.
 See our camp SCHEDULE for the times, days and locations of all of these sessions.
 To learn how we conduct our sessions, please see below.

 Session etiquette differs from one place to another, and because we are a music camp and not a pub or some other public venue, our sessions are designed to help students learn and play traditional Irish music.
 See SCHEDULE for the time and location of these sessions.
 So here are our “suggestions” we ask you to follow if you attend one of the retreat scheduled sessions:

-- There are assigned session leaders on Thursday, Friday and Saturday nights.
-Allow them to facilitate the sessions meaning they may start tunes; they may invite players to play the tunes they know; they may caution players about speeds that are not appropriate for the session’s level, etc. The key word is “facilitate.”
+- There are assigned session leaders and session rooms on Thursday through Sunday nights.
+The session leaders’ role is to facilitate the sessions meaning they may start tunes; they may invite players to play the tunes they know; they may caution players about speeds that are not appropriate for the session’s level, etc. The key word is “facilitate.”
 Session leaders guide the sessions with the goal of making everyone’s experience a good one.

 - Because we are an Irish music camp, please keep the music Irish.